baisharg/website/README.md

-# BAAISH Website
+# BAISH Website

-The official website for BAAISH (Buenos Aires AI Safety Hub), a student-led organization focused on AI safety research and education.
+The official website for BAISH (Buenos Aires AI Safety Hub), a student-led organization focused on AI safety research and education.

 ## Language Toggle System